compose-x/ecs_composex/docs/syntax/compose_x/docdb.rst

 Credentials
 ===========

-The credentials strucutre remains the same as for RDS SQL versions
+The credentials structure remains the same as for RDS SQL versions

 .. code-block:: json
     :caption: DocumentDB secret structure after attachment